π HISTORICAL ARCHIVE - October 23, 2025

 π¬ "Claude code can use git, and edit code, and remember context"

-β’ "Nothing about this is 'fully local'... it gets sent to Anthropic servers every time"
+β’ "Nothing about this is 'fully local'... code *absolutely* leaves your machine"

 β‘ Score: 7.0